renacin/IntervalHouse_DataAnalytics/README.md

         - Are there similar groups of people in respects to the demographics found in the areas where Interval House clients live?
         - What will a K-Means or other Cluster Analysis reveal?

+2. _Do Interval House Clients face issues accessing Interval House, or other social aid?_
+    + What services does Interval House provide that would benefit from an analysis of accessibility?
+    + Does interval house reach help clients access other resources?
+        - What kinds?
+If so where are they located?
+        - Does Interval House provide bridge services to help clients connect to other aid groups?

 <br />